 I can’t help it.
 Addicting fat has stimulated my brain to take in more of it!

-After weeks of research, I understood that my body produced addicting chemicals that made me want to eat junk food.
+After weeks of research, I understood that my body produced addicting chemicals that drove my emotional eating.
 My brain fired neurons that made me want to eat more after the first bite!
-But even with all the brain imaging research I had found, genetic tests and studies on addictive eating, I still wondered how it all tied to my emotions and why I use these foods to make me feel better.
+But even with all the brain imaging research, I found genetic tests and studies on addictive and emotional eating, I still wondered how it all tied to my emotions and why I use these foods to make me feel better.

 Dr. Cynthia Buffington, Director of Research and Education at Florida Hospital Celebration Health’s Metabolic Medicine and Surgery Institute, says “Eating foods high in sugar or fat, or even the smell or taste of an individual’s favorite food, activates the dopamine reward system, producing pleasure and satisfaction… It is possible, therefore, that individuals with food addictions may be eating more and more food to increase dopamine activities and improve their mood.”